GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 April - [Visiting WWII Vet and artist Owen Hughes](../april-meeting)

-May - At our May meeting, we viewed slides from our collection of work done by instructors at past conferences.
-Slides!
+May -We viewed slides from our collection of work done by instructors at past conferences.
 We discussed what made some of those pieces work effectively.\
 A few of the things we noted were:

 1. Calligraphy doesn’t need to be on paper.
 One stunning piece was carved from wood.